julianchurchill/text-adventure/README.md

 Story - TTA2

 - Two Oubliettes appear outside the castle gate portcullis if you don't talk to her first
-- Iron bar stays in your possession after unjamming the portcullis mechanism - should probably leave it in the mechanism

 - Repair the barricade
   - Past the barricade you meet some towns people, they distrust and dislike you but explain that the witch lives and has wrought her revenge upon the town, sending fell beasts upon them when night time falls.